 - Try to access the deceased person’s email account and search for any information on life insurance policies.

 How quickly must you claim a death benefit?

 There’s no time limit on filing a life insurance claim, so don’t worry about being late with your request for life insurance proceeds.
 That said, filing promptly after the insured’s death will of course speed up the payout process.

 To file a claim, you should contact the insurance company or go online to start the claim process.

 Can a policy owner claim a death benefit while alive?

 If you have a policy with an accelerated death benefit provision, you could receive a portion of your life insurance death benefit while you're alive.
-Accelerated death benefits are available to those diagnosed with a terminal or chronic illness, but some policies require the policy owner to have a life expectancy of two years or less to collect on the provision.
+Accelerated death benefits are available to those diagnosed with a terminal or chronic illness, but some policies require the policy owner to have a life expectancy of six months or less to collect on the provision.

 Summary of Money’s guide to death benefits